 The Consulate of Canada in Port Louis has temporarily suspended its operations.
 You can obtain consular assistance and information from the High Commission of Canada in South Africa, in Pretoria.

 Pretoria - High Commission of Canada

-For emergency assistance after hours, call the Canadian High Commission to South Africa, in Pretoria.
-Listen to the full message and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa at +1 613 996 8885.
+For emergency consular assistance, call the High Commission to South Africa, in Pretoria and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: